 (2) Assume that no merging of two singular vertices into one occurs, i.e., B does not change, and let one cut be interior and the other exterior.
 Consider variants of changing the parity of the extremal segment.
 If it does not change, the result follows from the B + S property.
 If an even extremal segment is replaced with an odd one, S either does not change or increases by 1.
 The following variants of changing the chain type are possible: 3a changes into 1a, 1 changes into 2, 1a changes into 2a, and 3 changes into 1.
-In the first two variants, D does not change, and P does not reduce and increases by at most $w_a$ .
-In the last two variants, D reduces by 1, and P does not increase and reduces by at most $w_a$ .
-If an odd extremal segment is replaced with an even one, S either does not change or reduces by 1.
-Now, the following variants of changing the chain type are possible: 1a changes into 3a, 2 changes into 1, 2a changes into 1a, and 1 changes into 3.
-In the first two variants, D does not increase by 1, and P does not change, and P does not increase by 1, and P does not increase by 1, and P does not change or reduces by 1.
-Now, the following variants of changing the chain type are possible: 1a changes into 3a, 2 changes into 1, 2a changes into 1a, and 1 changes into 3.
-In the first two variants, D does not change, and P does not increase and reduces by at most $w_a$ .
-In the last two variants, D increases by 1, and P does not reduce and increases by at most $w_a$ .
-In all the cases, $|\Delta T| \leq 1$ .
+In the first two variants, D does not change, and P does not reduce and increases by at most w_a .
+In the last two variants, D reduces by 1, and P does not change or reduces by 1.
+Now, the following variants of changing the chain type are possible: 3a changes into 3a, 2 changes into 1a, 2a changes into 1a, and 1 changes into 3.
+In the first two variants, D does not change, and P does not change, and P does not increase and reduces by at most w_a .
+In the last two variants of changing the chain type are possible: 1a changes into 3a, 2 changes into 1, 2a changes into 1a, and 1 changes into 3.
+In the first two variants, D does not change, and P does not increase and reduces by at most w_a .
+In the last two variants, D increases by 1, and P does not increase and reduces by at most w_a .
+In the last two variants, D increases by 1, and P does not increase and reduces by at most w_a .
+In the last two variants, D increases by 1, and P does not increase and reduces by at most w_a .
+In the last two variants, D increases by 1, and P does not reduce and increases by at most w_a .
+In all the cases, $|\Delta T| \leq 1$.
 If both cuts are exterior, then, taking into account the odd cutting property, the chain does not change.

 5.2.
 Breaking a cycle into two cycles or a cycle and a loop (cutting out a cycle or a loop from a cycle).
-In this case, T' either reduces by $1 - w_a$ or does not change; T'' either does not change, or increases by $w_a$ , or reduces by $w_a$ ; P does not change; and $(w_b - w_a)K_b$ either does not change or increases by $w_b - w_a$ .
-Therefore, $|\Delta T| \le 1$ .
+In this case, T' either reduces by $1 - w_a$ or does not change; T'' either does not change, or increases by w_a , or reduces by w_a ; P does not change; and $(w_b - w_a)K_b$ either does not change or increases by $w_b - w_a$.
+Therefore, $|\Delta T| \le 1$.